Let’s get you startedSign in or create an account to view your personalized quotes.

 Gap insurance in Arkansas FAQs

 When you owe more than your car is worth, gap insurance can help minimize the financial impact of a total loss.
-However, it’s important to understand how it works so there are no surprises later.
+But it’s important to understand how it works so there are no surprises later.
 Here are answers to some commonly asked questions about gap coverage.

 • Does Arkansas require gap insurance?